microsoft/pxt-chibitronics/docs/examples/chibiscope/counter.md

 count = 0
 ```

+## Give it a try!

-## Run your code!
+Run your code.
 Does your counter work?
 Great job on completing this activity!